Managing a multi-day marketing campaign is complicated.

 Because a lot of times it looks like this:

-But with Marketing Projects in CoSchedule, you can literally track every comment + update within every piece of content.
+But with Marketing Campaigns in CoSchedule, you can literally track every comment + update within every piece of content.

 (And that means your communication issues are…well, they’re solved).